aimalz/qp/docs/contributing.rst

       then use the `qp.factory._make_scipy_wrapped_class` class to
       extend it to qp pdf class.
-   2. A "row-based" distribution i.e., distributions that are configured by provided a variable sized set of paramters, where each row corresponds to one PDF, such as a histogram or grid.
+   2. A "row-based" distribution i.e., distributions that are configured by providing a variable sized set of paramters, where each row corresponds to one PDF, such as a histogram or grid.
       In that case you should inherit from the `qp.Pdf_rows_gen` class.